chef/chef-web-docs/chef_master/source/api_chef_server.rst

        .. end_tag

-.. note:: Use ``X-Ops-Server-API-Info`` to identify the version of the Chef server API.
+.. note:: Use ``X-Ops-Server-API-Info`` to identify the version of the Chef Infra Server API.

 Example
 -----------------------------------------------------